-O:In line with statutory requirements O:Beyond statutory requirements

-Second state of requirements Types of Leave Statutory requirements Eligible employees Details Healthcare system during pregnancy and after childbirth 0 female Medical checkups, etc. (hospital visits during pregnancy) Rest periods during pregnancy Hospital visits following childbirth, etc. Relaxation of commuting requirements Symptoms, etc. during pregnancy and within one year of childbirth Special childbirth leave O female male Female employees: 8 weeks before childbirth and 8 weeks after childbirth Male employees: 5 days Childcare leave system 0 female male Up to the day before a child's first birthday Note 1 For Mom & Dad Childcare Leave Plus, up to one year during the period until the child reaches one year and two months of age Note 2 When circumstances prescribed separately apply, until the child reaches one year and six months of age (up to the day the child reaches two years of age at the latest) male In the case of paternal leave, an employee who has taken childcare leave within eight weeks of the birth of his child is in principle eligible to take one additional period of childcare leave Special childcare leave O female Two 30-minute sessions per day for a female employee raising an infant less than one year of age (one-hour sessions for twins) Special nursing leave O female male Up to five days per year (or up to ten days for two or more children) up to a cumulative total of 35 days (or up to 70 days for two or more children) can be taken until the child (ren) reach the third year of elementary school.
-Can be taken in half-day or hourly increments (including as intervals between working hours) Shortened working hours for childcare scheme, etc. O female male fewale few Support allowance for early return after childcare leave O female A monthly allowance is paid to female employees (company employees) who have made an early return to work within one year and three months from the month following their return to work until the month in which their child has reached two years of age Support for employees returning from childcare leave O female male Interviews: From one month before taking leave to one month after returning to work Mobile PC loan: From one week before taking leave to one month after returning to work Company-led childcare center O female male Partnerships with company-led childcare centers across Japan
+O:In line with statutory requirements :Beyond stati utory requir rements Types of Leave Statutory requirements Eligible employees Details Healthcare system during pregnancy and after childbirth 0 female Medical checkups, etc. (hospital visits during pregnancy) Hospital visits following childbirth, etc. Relaxation of commuting requirements Symptoms, etc. during pregnancy and within one year of childbirth Special childbirth leave 0 female male Female employees: 8 weeks before childbirth and 8 weeks after childbirth Male employees: 5 days Childcare leave system 0 female male Up to the day before a child's first birthday Note 1 For Mom & Dad Childcare Leave Plus, up to one year during the period until the child reaches one year and two months of age Note 2 When circumstances prescribed separately apply, until the child reaches one year and six months of age (up to the day the child reaches two years of age at the latest) male In the case of paternal leave, an employee who has taken childcare leave within eight weeks of the birth of his child is in principle eligible to take one additional period of childcare leave Special childcare leave 0 female Two 30-minute sessions per day for a female employee raising an infant less than one year of age (one-hour sessions for twins) Special nursing leave 0 female male Up to five days per year (or up to ten days for two or more children) up to a cumulative total of 35 days (or up to 70 days for two or more children) can be taken until the child (ren) reach the third year of elementary school.
+Can be taken in half-day or hourly increments (including as intervals between working hours) Shortened working hours for childcare scheme, etc. © female male Modified start times for employees raising children Exemption from late night work for employees raising children Limitations on overtime work for employees raising children Exemption from non-scheduled work for employees raising children Note Available until children reach the third year of elementary school Support allowance for early return after childcare leave 0 female A monthly allowance is paid to female employees (company employees) who have made an early return to work within one year and three months from the month following their return to work until the month in which their child has reached two years of age Support for employees returning from childcare leave 0 female male Interviews: From one month before taking leave to one month after returning to work Mobile PC loan: From one week before taking leave to one month after returning to work Company-led childcare center 0 female male Partnerships with company-led childcare centers across Japan